This trip was a girl’s trip with my 2 sisters and my step mom.

 After lunch, we visited a nearby church.

-We visited the arena, the famous Juliet’s balcony and Juliet’s bronze statue(very croweded), the Lamberti Tower, which provided awesome views (pictured below), an old church(can’t remember the name), and the Castelvecchio, a very old castle with beautiful views of the water and bridge.
+While in Verona, we visited the arena, the famous Juliet’s balcony and Juliet’s bronze statue(very crowded), the Lamberti Tower, which provided awesome views (pictured below), an old church(can’t remember the name), and the Castelvecchio, a very old castle with beautiful views of the water and bridge.

 The arena was built in AD 30 on a site which was then beyond the city walls.
 The ludi (shows and games) staged there were so famous that spectators came from many other places, often far away, to witness them.